lynnmavis/lynnmavis.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+#subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Hello there!
+I am **Mavis Ang**.
+I graduated from National University of Singapore (NUS) with a Bachelor of Science in Project and Facilities Management.
+I am currently exploring the built industry.
+Aside, I also find joy in learning and creating new things.
+All the designs featured here are created with Photoshop, Illustrator, Canva, XD, Balsamiq and Figma.

+Curious for more?
+Click [**here**](https://www.linkedin.com/in/anglynnmavis/) for my LinkedIn profile :)